You have been to the driving range a few times and borrowed some beater clubs from the used bin.

 One of the complaints that many beginners have is the vibration felt in the hands and wrists on mishits.
 The Launcher HB irons have internal ribs strategically located in the head to reduce reverberation and improve sound.

-Ping has been a trusted name in for equipment for beginners for decades.
-The family owned company truly has catered for the hiugh handicapper throughout their history.
+Ping has been a trusted name for equipment for beginners for decades.
+The family owned company truly has catered for the high handicapper throughout their history.
 The Ping G400 irons are no exception.

-If you choose to purchase a set of Ping G400 irons from a certified Ping club fitter, you can be sure they are tailored perfectly to your swing.
+If you choose to purchase a set of Ping G400 irons from a certified Ping club fitter, they will ensure to tailor them to your swing.
 Ping’s fitting system sets the industry standard and is easy to understand, even for beginning players.

 The face on the G400 irons is 40% thinner than the faces of its competitors.
 The results is 18% more flex in the face at impact and an 18% tighter dispersion on mishits.
 This is made possible through CORE-Eye Technology and a top rail undercut.

-The Hydropearl Chrome finish decreases friction with the ground at impact by 40% so you’ll maximize clubhead speed while also generating higher launch, increased spin and more distance.
+The Hydropearl Chrome finish decreases friction with the ground at impact by 40% so you’ll maximize clubhead speed while also generating bigger launch, increased spin and more distance.

-While not all players may not like the pronounced offset in the Ping G400 irons, the technology behind this set of irons sets it apart from the rest.
+While not all players may not like the pronounced offset in this golf club set, the technology behind this set of irons can suit beginners lerning the game.

 Building on the success of the C200 irons, the new Wilson D300 irons are all about power and forgiveness.